Did you see the black cat?

 To call from abroad to Portugal, it is necessary to dial the international access code 00 and the country code 351.
 To call abroad from Portugal, dial 00, the country code, the area code and then the number wanted.
 The dialling codes of the various countries are affixed in public telephone booths.

 Portugal is one of the countries with the highest number of mobile phone users.
-There are three network service providers - TMN, MEO and Optimus – that have roaming agreements with most international mobile phone companies and provide users with a good coverage nationwide.
+There are three network service providers - MEO, Vodafone and NOS – that have roaming agreements with most international mobile phone companies and provide users with a good coverage nationwide.

 The Portuguese Highway Code forbids the use of mobile phones while driving, unless you’re using hands-free equipment or an earphone, and there are established penalties that can be applied in the event of any infringement.